jserme/map-vs-object/readme.md

 fastest is Object set null
 ```

-if you are implementing a in-memore cache, these tests show you should use Object get/set and delete key/value by `object[key] = null`
+if you are implementing a in-memory cache, these tests show you should use Object get/set and delete key/value by `object[key] = null`